GuilhermeRossato/Sensor-Tracker-App/README.md

 This will start a web server to run the application and reply requests at [localhost:8080](http://localhost:8080/) with [nodemon](https://www.npmjs.com/package/nodemon), a module that automatically restarts the server when file changes are detected.

 ## Preview

+This preview keeps tracks of the temperature sensors inside beer fridges:

 ![Preview](https://github.com/GuilhermeRossato/Temperature-Watcher/blob/master/public/preview.png?raw=true)